Gandhi Godse – Ek Yudh: Production

 Santoshi confessed in pre-release promotions that it was hard to receive investment for such a large scale film with a potentially controversial subject.
 He added that it was only after composer A. R. Rahman accepted to do the film, investors started showing interest, and the film may not have been made if Rahman said 'no'.

 Filming commenced on 20 September 2020 and was wrapped on 6 May 2022.
 Bhopal and Mumbai served as the principal locations.

 Music

 The music is composed by A. R. Rahman in his third collaboration with Rajkumar Santoshi after Pukar and The Legend of Bhagat Singh.
 The director-composer duo had not collaborated for over two decades, though Rahman was approached for Khakee and he did not sign it due to scheduling conflicts.

 Release

 The film was released in India on 26 January 2023, coinciding with the Indian Republic Day.

 Reception

-The film received mixed reviews from critics, who praised its performances, visual style, cinematography, but criticized its screenplay and story.
+The film received mixed reviews from critics, who praised its performances, visual style, music, and cinematography, but criticized its screenplay and story.

-The dispute over the context of the film and Santoshi had sought police protection after allegedly receiving threats.
+Due to the dispute over the context of the film, Santoshi sought police protection after allegedly receiving threats.